ayriainen/noteapp/README.md

 * User can create an account and log in to the application.
 * User can add, edit and delete notes.
-* User can add images to notes.
+* User can add images to notes. (not yet finished)
 * User can see notes they have created and notes shared with them.
 * User can search notes by keyword.
 * App has a user page that displays statistics and notes created by the user.